OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README-ADMIN.md

 ## Self Managed Vaults - Access Control

-### Access Control - Check Whitelisted Addresses
+### Check if Address Has Contract-Specific Role

-Check if a given address is whitelisted for a specific vault (fleet contract) by verifying it holds the `WHITELISTED_ROLE` (a contract-specific role).
+Check if a given address has a specific contract-specific role for a vault (fleet contract).
+Contract-specific roles are tied to individual contracts and include roles like `WHITELISTED_ROLE`, `KEEPER_ROLE`, and `CURATOR_ROLE`.

-This is useful for frontends or operational scripts that need to gate deposit and withdrawal actions behind allowlists.
+This is useful for frontends or operational scripts that need to verify permissions before allowing certain actions.

 **Parameters:**

 - **chainId**: The chain where the contract (fleet) is deployed
 - **role**: The contract-specific role to check.
-Use `ContractSpecificRoleName.WHITELISTED_ROLE` for whitelist checks
+Available roles:
+  - `ContractSpecificRoleName.WHITELISTED_ROLE` - For deposit/withdrawal permissions
+  - `ContractSpecificRoleName.KEEPER_ROLE` - For keeper operations like rebalancing
+  - `ContractSpecificRoleName.CURATOR_ROLE` - For curator operations like managing arks
+  - `ContractSpecificRoleName.COMMANDER_ROLE` - For commander operations on arks (boarding,
+    disembarking, moving funds between arks, and configuring ark parameters like deposit caps and rebalance limits).
+This role is typically held by the FleetCommander contract that manages the ark.
 - **contractAddress**: The target contract (e.g. Fleet / LazyVault) address you are checking against
 - **targetAddress**: The address (EOA or contract) whose role membership you want to verify